 ROFI -also return on funds invested.

-Small business valuation formula are all about the relationship between the profit a business can maintain and the resulting value that profit gives the business in the marketplace.
+Small business valuation formulas are all about the relationship between the profit a business can maintain and the resulting value that profit gives the business in the marketplace.

-Knowing the appropriet small business valuation formula to apply for each particular business is critical as inapproprite use of the wrong small business valuation formula can result in an inaccurate valution of the business.
+Knowing the appropriate small business valuation formula to apply for each particular business is critical as inappropriate use of the wrong small business valuation formula can result in an inaccurate valuation of the business.